← Back to all stuff

 Not because it is expensive.

-And not because a product page puts eight exclamation marks behind a feature.
+And not because some product page puts eight exclamation marks behind a feature.

-I recommend things when they stick.
+I recommend things when they stick with me.
 When, after a few weeks, I notice that I no longer want to return, replace or mentally improve them.

-That is why this site exists.
-The bigger starting point is Why guteszeug exists.
-Concrete examples are things like the Keychron Q3 Max, Hermes as everyday AI or, later, some light strip where I convince myself that atmosphere is a valid technical use case.
+That is exactly why this site exists.
+The more detailed starting point is in Why guteszeug exists.
+And concrete examples are things like the Keychron Q3 Max, Hermes as AI for everyday life or later some light strip where I tell myself that atmosphere is a valid technical use case.

 It is, by the way.